Bitcoin-Betting-Official/Transition_from_Fairlay/README.md

 ### Full Transparency

 All Transactions are publicly available for anyone to check and verify.
+A very simple proof of concept for a public block explorer can be found here.
+It is in alpha status: http://bitcoin-betting.org:3793/

 ### Security